alvinr/data-modeling/aerospike/inventory/README.md

 {'available': -5, 'sold_to': [{'who': 'Fred', 'qty': 5}, {'who': 'Fred', 'qty': 500}], 'name': 'Mens 100m Final'}
 ```

-So by changing the transaction boundary by embedding the sold_towithin the eventrecord, we can now atomically change the quantity and add the purchases in one statement.
+So by changing the transaction boundary by embedding the ```sold_to``` within the ```event``` record, we can now atomically change the quantity and add the purchases in one statement.
 However, over­selling of tickets is possible, as the current availability is not checked before the requested quantity is decremented.

 ## Checking if Tickets are Available